Nawshinmannan/Situation-Coverage-based-AV-Testing-Framework-in-CARLA/README.md

      **pip install --user pygame numpy**

 - **Test Carla installation** by going to the examples folder in Python API folder inside Carla (using the cd command in the terminal).
-My examples folder is at the following address in my PC, "D:\Carla9.10\WindowsNoEditor\PythonAPI\examples".
+My examples folder is at the following address in my PC, "C:\Carla9.10\WindowsNoEditor\PythonAPI\examples".
 Run the spawn_npc.py python script while CarlaUE4.exe is running using this command:

      **python spawn_npc.py**
+     If you get "directX Runtime error" while running CarlaUE4.exe, then download Carla9.4 and run CarlaEU4.exe and get the option to fix this error and install EU4 prerequisites and install EU4 prerequisites and delete everything from Carla 9.4.
+Then finally run carlaEU4.exe from Carla 9.10.
+Always Check virtual environment, python 3.7 or check inside Carla folder and version of python.

 ## 3) Install Scenario Runner 9.10 (This exact version)
 --------------------------------------------------------------------------